JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 Machine learning is a huge discipline, with applications ranging from natural language processing to solving partial differential equations.
 It is from this landscape that major frameworks such as PyTorch, TensorFlow, and [Flux.jl](https://fluxml.ai/) arise and strive to be packages for "all of machine learning".
 While some of these frameworks have the backing of large companies such as Facebook and Google, the Julia community has relied on the speed and productivity of the Julia programming language itself in order for its open source community to keep up with the pace of development.
 It is from this aspect which Flux.jl derives its "slimness": while PyTorch and TensorFlow include entire separate languages and compilers (torchscript, XLA, etc.), Flux.jl is just Julia.
 It is from this that the moniker "you could have built it yourself" is commonly used to describe Flux.jl.

 In this post we take a different look at how the programmability of Julia helps in the machine learning space.
-Specifically, by targetting the grand space of "all machine learning", frameworks inevitably make trade-offs that accelerate some aspects of the code to the detriment of others.
+Specifically, by targeting the grand space of "all machine learning", frameworks inevitably make trade-offs that accelerate some aspects of the code to the detriment of others.
 This comes from the inevitable trade-off between simplicity, generality, and performance.
 However, the ability to easily construct machine learning libraries thus presents an interesting question: can this development feature be used to easily create alternative frameworks which focus its performance on more non-traditional applications or aspects?

 The answer is yes, you can quickly build machine learning implementations which greatly outperform the frameworks in specialized cases using the Julia programming language, and we demonstrate this with our new package: [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl).